mantognini/leon/doc/verification.rst

       }
     }

-Notice the similarity between the pattern matches in the bodies of the ``apply`` functions and those in the postconditions.
-With this hint, Leon is able to verify the postconditions.
+Notice the similarity between the pattern match in the body of the ``apply`` function and that in the postcondition.
+With this hint, Leon is able to verify the postcondition.

 A complex example: additivity of measures